PaddlePaddle/PaddleSeg/contrib/PanopticSeg/docs/full_features_en.md

     --config {CONFIG_PATH}
 ```

 Typically, we configure some experimental parameters through setting command-line options.
 Note that the arguments passed from the command-line has **higher precedence** than those specified in the configuration file, which is useful when we need to *temporarily overwrite* a setting.
 Overall, `tools/train.py` supports command-line options very similar to the training script of PaddleSeg.
-You can find a full list of the command-line options by reading the PaddleSeg [documentation]() or by running:
+You can find a full list of the command-line options by reading the [PaddleSeg documentation](https://github.com/PaddlePaddle/PaddleSeg/blob/release/2.7/docs/train/train.md) and by running:

 ```shell
 python tools/train.py --help